calabash/x-platform-example/README.md

 ## Running on Cloud
-### Appcenter (Xamarin, formerly acquired By Microsoft)
+### App Center
-Appcenter account needed.
+App Center account needed.
 Xamarin supports the x-platform framework so we can directly run the whole tests by supplying the profile as `android` or `ios`.
-Create an accoun on [Appcenter](https://appcenter.ms).
+Create an accoun on [App Center](https://appcenter.ms).
 Go to `Test > Test runs` and create a test run.
 It will gives a link to run on bash.
 See the run command:

 install test-cloud gem:
 ```bash